Atluzka/discord-logs-bot/README.md

 A simple log bot for your discord server coded in JavaScript.
 * Message Deleted
 * Message Edited
+* Channel Created
+* Channel Deleted
+* User Banned
+* User Unbanned

 Going to add more events in the future.
-Wasn't sure what to add since you can see a lot of them in the audit log anyway.
+Its easy but annoying to make.

 ## Requirements